 If you roast the coffee quickly, you get more of the desired aromas.
 The overall aroma of the coffee (fruity, berry-like, chocolatey, and nutty) becomes stronger.
 Please click here to learn more about flavor profiles.
 The number of flavorings that are created at the beginning of the development phase is also higher with fast roasting.

 In some cases, however, quick roasting doesn't make sense.
 Because the quick roast enhances all the aromas in the coffee.
 If we don't want some aromas in our coffee, we have to adjust the roast profile accordingly.

 For example, some acidity in coffee is usually desirable.
 In the case of espresso blends, on the other hand, customers often prefer a rather low acid content.
 Slow roasting gives the organic caffeic acids more time to break down.
 This makes the coffee less acidic overall.
 In such a case, slow roasting could be useful.

-Well, one thing is for sure, roasting coffee is never boring.
-On the contrary, it helps you learn a lot about your favourite drink.
-It’s true that when it comes to roasting, things get a bit technical but the actual process is not that difficult to do once the roaster knows what kind of flavour profile suits the bean better.
+Well, one thing is for sure: roasting coffee is never boring.
+On the contrary, it helps you learn a lot about your favorite drink.
+It’s true that when it comes to roasting, things get a bit technical, but the actual process is not that difficult to do once the roaster knows what kind of flavor profile suits the bean better.

 And now that you know all about the different degrees of roasting, you can try a few different ones and see which ones suit your taste better!